-All the pottery is handmade on the potters wheel, with the exception of platters which are slab built.
+All the pottery is handmade on the potters wheel.
 Most of my glazes are from recipes that I've found and tweaked over the years so that they complement each other.
 I dip and pour the glazes to achieve the overlap of colors.
+It’s like being an artist-chemist.
+It’s very creative and very exciting.
 90% of my glazes are exclusive to Becky Pottery.

 How long have you been making pottery?

 I took my first ceramics class as a sophomore in 1991 at the University of Southern Maine.
-So, 29 years?
+Over 30 years!
 I bought my first used wheel while I was still in college and my first Brent wheel in 1998.
 I now have two Brent wheels, two Skutt kilns, a slab roller and a pug mill.

 What is your inspiration?

 I love big skies and clouds.
 That seems like a weird answer when you see my work with all of the bright colors, however, what really gets me going is seeing where the sky meets the land, the horizon line.
 I overlap two colors and enjoy seeing what happens with that joining of the two.
 I also love being around bright colors, whether it's a wall painted red, a potted plant showing bright green, or wearing a yellow pendant.
 I'm also inspired by seeing what my artist friends are up to with their work.